 Dr. Edward Levine

 Chief of Surgical Oncology at Wake Forest Baptist Health

-Dr. Edward Levine is an experienced peritoneal mesothelioma surgeon at Wake Forest Baptist Health.
-He has performed hundreds of cytoreduction/HIPEC operations and helped improve the survival rates for victims of this rare cancer.
+Dr. Edward Levine is an experienced mesothelioma doctor at Wake Forest Baptist Health.
+He has performed surgery in hundreds of cases and helped improve mesothelioma survival rates.

+Dr. Edward Levine